marisska/qa-lead.specs/README.md

 ## PART II

-* To run tests in the mobile version, the configuration file would need to include in capabilites the mobile emulation parameter with the device name, e.g.
+* To run tests in the mobile version, the configuration file would need to include the mobile emulation parameter with the device name in the driver capabilities, e.g.

 	capabilities: {
 	  browserName: 'chrome',